flavorenti/iPIC3DxPEACE/README.md

 ```
 You will see the text output of the simulation in `RUN.out` and the data in the directory `data`.
 If simulation ended successfully: BRAVO! you have run your first `iPIC3DxPEACE` simulation.

+This page is ongoing, please be patient if things are poorly commented/explained.
+Future works should address this problem.